paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/getting_started/how_to_build_your_network.md

 # How to build a network

-This document describes how to setup a simple Bluetooth Mesh network, using the [light control example](@ref md_examples_light_control_README) as a reference.
+The following guide describes how to set up a simple Bluetooth Mesh network, using the [light control example](@ref md_examples_light_control_README) as a reference.
 It will give a brief conceptual overview of the provisioning and configuration and how the API for it is used in the example.

-Please refer to [Basic Bluetooth Mesh Concepts](@ref md_doc_getting_started_basic_concepts) for a more detailed overview of the Bluetooth Mesh concepts.
+See [Basic Bluetooth Mesh concepts](@ref md_doc_getting_started_basic_concepts) for a more detailed overview of the Bluetooth Mesh concepts.

 ## Provisioning and configuration

-Before a device can join a Mesh network, it needs to be [provisioned](@ref md_doc_getting_started_provisioning).
+Before a device can join a Mesh network, it must be [provisioned](@ref md_doc_getting_started_provisioning).
-This process involves authenticating the new device and providing it with basic network information, a network key, a unique device key and a reserved unicast address space for its elements.
+This process involves authenticating the new device and providing it with basic network information, a network key, a unique device key, and a reserved unicast address space for its elements.

-Next is the configuration step.
+After provisioning, the device must be configured.
 The *Configuration Server* model is mandatory for all Bluetooth Mesh nodes and handles the communication with and instructions from a *Configuration Client* model -- in practice controlled by the provisioner.
-It is always allocated at the node's root element and communication with it is encrypted with the device's device key.
-The typical steps of configuration
+It is always allocated at the node's root element, and communication with it is encrypted with the device's device key.
+The typical configuration steps are:
-is:

-1. Reading the composition data of the device.
-This tells the provisioner meta-data about the device and which models are bound to what element in the device.
+1. Read the composition data of the device.
+This gives the provisioner information about the metadata of the device and which models are bound to what element in the device.
-2. Add application and/or network key(s).
+2. Add the application and/or network key(s).
-3. Bind key(s) to the different models
+3. Bind the key(s) to the different models.
-4. Set publication state of the models, *i.e.*, which address to publish state events to, with what key, using what TTL value, etc.
+4. Set the publication state of the models (which address to publish state events to, with what key, using what TTL value, etc.).
 5. Manage subscriptions.

 ## Use case: Simple home lighting

 Imagine a use case with one light switch and several light bulbs.
-The provisionee (light bulb) will start beaconing its unprovisioned beacon signalling to the provisioner that it is looking for a network to join.
+The provisionee (light bulb) will start beaconing its unprovisioned beacon, signaling to the provisioner that it is looking for a network to join.
 The provisioner validates the light bulb's beacon and invites it to join the network.
-If the authentication succeeds, the device will be given the necessary keys and addresses to be a part of the network and ready to be configured.
-Next, the light bulb is given the "home automation" application key, it is bound to the OnOff Server that controls the light, the publication state of the OnOff Server is set and finally a subscription to the "light group" is added.
-This message exchange is illustrated in the figure below (note: acknowledgments are excluded in the figure).
+If the authentication succeeds, the device is given the necessary keys and addresses to be a part of the network and be ready to be configured.
+Next, the light bulb is given the "home automation" application key, it is bound to the OnOff Server that controls the light, the publication state of the OnOff Server is set, and finally a subscription to the "light group" is added.
+This message exchange is illustrated in the following figure (note that acknowledgments are excluded in the figure):

 ![Figure 1: Provisioning and configuring the light bulb](img/provisioning_and_configuring_light_bulb.png "Figure 1: Provisioning and configuring the light bulb")

-This process is repeated for each light bulb that is to join the network.
+This process is repeated for each light bulb that joins the network.

 ### Practical example